w3c/wot-discovery/explainer/Explainer.md

 authenticating and checking the authorizations of requests, and protecting queries and the transmission of results, and can use best practices from web services to do so, including (for example) OAuth and TLS.
-One exploration service provides a directory supporting a scalable RESTful web API allowing for detailed search of metadata.
-Another exploration service allows devices to self-describe.
+One exploration service provides a directory supporting a scalable web API allowing for detailed search of metadata.
+Another exploration service allows individual TDs to be distributed as web resources using standard web servers or to allow devices to self-describe.

 ### Introduction Mechanisms
 Introduction mechanisms allow for ecosystem integration and using different "first contact"